ramakrishnaravi/astra/README.md

 - Predictable behavior under concurrency
 - clear separation of running safe and unsafe code like interacting with device memory, FFI integration etc

-for these reasons rust was chosen as the primary language for this project.
+The Rust Cargo build  ensures single standard library is used, single dependency graph, and a single compiler.The versions are locked and ensures consistency across platforms, compilers, and toolchains.
+It also provides a clear separation of concerns and for these reasons mentioned above rust was chosen as the primary language for this project.

 ## Why Nix package manager was chosen?